mzuther/StempelWerk/README.md

 **Default value: None**

-Name of the directory that contains stencils (master templates).
+Name of the directory containing stencils (master templates).
 The name must not contain slashes or backslashes.

 Files in directories matching this name will not be rendered.
 If this setting is specified and no stencils are found, StempelWerk will exit with an error.

-_There may be one or more directories with this name, and all of them must be located somewhere under `template_dir`.
-This ensures that stencils are loaded into Jinja and can be referenced from templates at runtime._
+_There may be one or more directories with this name, and they must be located somewhere under `template_dir`.
+This allows stencils to be loaded into Jinja, and to be referenced from templates at runtime._

 ### `create_directories`

 **Default value: False**

-StempelWerk ensures that `template_dir` and `output_dir` exist (previously, these directories were created automatically, but that made trouble shooting more difficult).
+StempelWerk ensures that `template_dir` and `output_dir` exist.
+In case they are not found, StempelWerk will exit with an error.

+_Previously, these directories were created automatically, but that interfered with debugging._

 When this option is set to yes, all missing directories in the output directory will be created automatically.
 This ensures that rendered files can always be written.

-_Depending on your use case, automatically creating directories for output files may be just awkward or a full-blown security issue.
-This option is therefore disabled by default, and it is encouraged to leave it that way._
+_Depending on your use case, automatically created directories may be just awkward or a full-blown security issue.
+This option is therefore disabled by default, and I encourage you to leave it that way._

 ### `included_file_names`